spectrocloud/librarium/content/docs/10-audit-logs/05-kube-api-audit-logging.md

   ```

 7. The next step is to update the Kubernetes API parameters with audit settings.
-The Kubernetes API parameters are located toward the top of the file.
-The code snippet below showcases where in the file to place the parameters.
+The top of the file contains the Kubernetes API parameters.
+Refer to the code snippet below to determine where to place these parameters.

   <br />